jnozzi/cocoadev.com/markdown/LoadViewFromNibIntoSplitview.md

 http://www.digitalintegrity.com/images/samplewindow.jpg
 http://www.digitalintegrity.com/images/subview.jpg

 I'm assuming I need to do a lot of custom resize logic.
-I don't want to use something like General/RBSplitView.
+I don't want to use something like RBSplitView.

 ----
 I don't think you have to do any custom resize logic at all.